toheart/goanalysis/README.md

 4. If only the source code is available, it will be compiled automatically
 5. The Release notes will include the frontend version information used

-### Using Docker Images

-Docker images have been published to the GitHub Container Registry and can be pulled using the following command:

 ## 📜 Version History

 | Version | Date       | Milestone                   |